 On religion and worship, a facet of Sanatan Dharma (colloquially Hinduism) characteristically stands out, all mother Goddesses are in the Sanctum Sanctorum, all are depicted at the same level as Men Gods.
-Give my expression but let us revisit Lord Ram and Sita, Lord Krishn and Radha, Lord Shiv goes a step further, he says he is incomplete without Lord Parvati.
+Let us revisit and understand the sanctum sanctum in the temples of Lord Ram and Sita or Lord Krishna and Radha, we notice that both the male and female deities are at the same level.
+Lord Shiv goes a step further, he says he is incomplete without Lord Parvati.
 Such is the legacy we all inherit, wherein religion has built our ethos to respect ladies with that adoration and equal respect.
 Just to highlight the contrary, I haven’t seen a single temple wherein the female consort is outside Sanctum Sanctorum.

 Not sure at what point in time have we mutated this legacy but irrespective of when it happened, we dealt a severe body blow to our culture and heritage.
 I am not a well read person like several of you are.
 However, I can see a transition of another facet, the Ghungat/padar/burqh.
 If you observe carefully, you will notice it prominently in Rajasthan, Punjab and Haryana.
 As you go south towards Tamil Nadu, Kerala and Karnataka, you see that size of Ghunghat decreasing.
 Not sure if you guys concur with me?

-But again, second citizen treatment for women has its genesis on the nature (of procreation), their intrinsic physical vulnerability and mens attitude to dominate with coercion.
-It is an exploitation that we embedded and made it ritualistic.
+But again, second citizen treatment for women has its genesis on the nature (of procreation), their intrinsic physical vulnerability and men’s attitude to dominate with coercion.
+It is an exploitation that we embedded and ritualized.